LogoHistorical Figure MBTI

 The Pairing Makes Sense

 He reframed.
-She remembered.
+She refused to.

 What She Left Behind